 The impacts from FMSs are more qualitative in nature and are summarized in Chapter 6.
 Based on the future flood hazard analysis, almost 88,000 new residential structures are projected to be constructed across the region to accommodate population growth over the next 30 years.
-The potential flood risk of new structures can be reduced, and resiliency could be increased for many of these structures by communities adopting higher floodplain management criteria and standards.
+The potential flood risk of new structures can be reduced, and resiliency could be increased, for many of these communities by adopting higher floodplain management criteria and standards.
 Regulation of development, implementation of higher standards, and use of best available data are all interdependent strategies for avoiding potential increases in flood exposure over time.
 Through these development regulations, the Regulatory and Guidance FMSs have the potential to reduce flood risk for newly constructed buildings in the Neches River Basin.

-In Chapter 2, the entire area of the region was identified as being in need of flood risk identification or updates to existing flood risk information.
-After the completion of recommended FMEs, it is very possible new FMSs and FMPs will be identified that could potentially be incorporated in future planning cycles.
+In Chapter 2, the entire region was identified as in need of flood risk identification or updates to existing flood risk information.
+After the completion of recommended FMEs, four FMEs were promoted to FMPs as part of the amended plan, and it is possible for additional FMSs and FMPs to be identified that could potentially be incorporated in future planning cycles.
 The avoidance of future flood risk begins with identifying flood risk exposure through new studies.
 Beyond addressing the immediate need of closing knowledge gaps, execution of regional watershed studies created by the region will provide a foundation for effective FMP identification and recommendation in future planning cycles.

 Impacts to water supply were also evaluated as part of Chapter 6.
-The TWDB established 16 regional water planning areas (RWPA) and appointed members who represent key public interests to the regional water planning groups (RWPG).
+The TWDB has 16 regional water planning areas (RWPA) established across the state and appoints members who represent key public interests to the regional water planning groups (RWPG).
 This grassroots approach allows planning groups to evaluate region-specific risks, uncertainties, and potential water management strategies.
-Region 5 primarily covers the East Texas (Region I) RWPA region with partial coverage of Region C. None of the recommended flood management actions have an impact on water supply.
+The Region 5 RFP area primarily overlaps with the East Texas (Region I) RWPA region with partial overlap with Region C. None of the recommended flood management actions have an impact on water supply.